Im-JihyunKim/RACI/README.md

 # RACI

-This is the official code of paper **Range-Aware Multi-Output Regression Using Input Projection CNN for Electrical Test Prediction** based on PyTorch
+This is the official code of paper **Range-Aware Multi-Output Regression with Channel-Independent Feature Extraction for Electrical Test Prediction** based on PyTorch

 ![Overall Framework](./Img/fig4.png)